How to Build a Culture of Accountability in 3 Steps?

 This is also a great time for you and your leaders to start learning again.
 We suggest reading Patrick Lencioni’s book The Ideal Team Player.
 Reading this book will help you have more clarity of what it takes to be self-aware.
 Another great part of the book is he covers the core traits of The Ideal Team Player.

 2) Team Accountability

 When leaders and their teams have self-awareness they can harness the power of improved team dynamics through peer to peer accountability.
 A foundational book to start growing team accountability and improving team results is Patrick Lencioni’s work, The 5 Dysfunctions of a Team.
-We also suggest a tool we took from the Scaling Up book by Verne Harnish, the Who/What/When (see my blog 6 Steps for Effective Team Leadership to learn more about this tool and if you want a free copy click here).
+We also suggest a tool we took from the Scaling Up book by Verne Harnish, the Who/What/When (see my blog 6 Steps for Effective Team Leadership to learn more about this tool).

 3) Company Accountability

 Sharpen your leadership skills and establish a culture of accountability at your workplace.
-Register for our Leadership Is About Your Workshop now!
+Schedule a free coaching session today!